Optional Practical Training

 - An OPT Status Letter which includes your graduation date from the Office of the Registrar.
-You can print the Request Form for the OPT Status Letter at the following link http://www.bentley.edu/files/2015/11/06/OPT-status-letter-request.pdf.
 The Request Form must be submitted to the Registrar’s Office in Rauch.
 (Use the orange form on the wall to make the request).
-It will take 5 business days for your academic career to be audited and for the letter to be completed.*
+It will take five business days for your academic career to be audited and for the letter to be completed.*

 - Copy of your F-1 visa stamp.

-After the CISS reviews the above documents, you will receive two copies of the OPT Request I-20.
+After the CISS reviews your documents, you will receive two copies of the OPT Request I-20.
 You must place one of the newly issued I-20s* in the application to complete it.
-Once you have the new I-20 and all other application materials (see above) it is ready to be sent to USCIS:
+Once you have the new I-20 and all other application materials it is ready to be sent to USCIS:

 For USPS (Regular Mail):